lukemshepherd/lukemshepherd/README.md

 I'm a UCL student mainly working on medical imagery and neural networks
 <br />

 - 🔭 I’m currently working on ...
-MICCAI CATARACTS Semantic Segmentation challenge
+An auto updating set of covid graphs

 <!-- - 🌱 I’m currently learning ...
 Everything, but speficialy